Imprinting persistent currents in tunable fermionic rings: APPENDIX B: THEORETICAL METHODS

 We extend the 3D GPE numerical study at $T=0$ to simulate the defect-induced current decay under the experimental condition of Sec. \ref{Sec:Stability}.
 The studies in this section are performed by imprinting an ideal phase gradient to our initial condensate state, in order to avoid any density excitations from the imprinting procedure.
 In the absence of the defect the current produced with such imprinting method is observed to be stable for all the investigated $w_0\leq 10$.

 As the defect size is at the limit of the experimental resolution, it is hard to know precisely its height.
 For this reason, we numerically study the decay of the persistent current for different defect heights close to the experimental $V_0 \approx \mu $ in the BEC superfluid, which correspond to $V_0/E_F \simeq 0.1$, and we find the value of $V_0/\mu=0.96$ to better fit both the experimental $\langle w \rangle$ decay and the average number of emitted vortices.
-Here we show only our studies for this defect height, relevant for the comparison with the experiment.
+Simulations at different $V_0/\mu \in [0.9, 4]$ show that this parameter affects mainly $\Gamma $ and $N_v$ of the current decay, whereas $w_c$ barely depends on the obstacle height, changing only from $6$ to $5$ in the explored range.
+In the following we show only our studies for $V_0/\mu = 0.96$, relevant for the comparison with the experiment.